 Business Mentor Program

-Through the Success Center in the College of Business, we are providing resources for our students to become “Business World Ready” as they launch their careers.
-One of those resources is the Business Mentor Program available to sophomore, junior, senior and graduate students.
-Undergraduates may even engage in the program for academic credit through BUS2900.
+At the Joseph F. Decosimo Success Center in the Gary W. Rollins College of Business, we are providing resources for our students to become “Business World Ready” as they launch their careers.
+One of those resources is the Business Mentor Program available to sophomore, junior, and senior students.
+Undergraduates engage in the program for academic credit through BUS2900.

 The mentors who make up the Business Mentor Program are experienced professionals who are willing to share their knowledge with upper level students to help develop life skills for success.
 The mentor acts as a coach and role model to support a student with his/her personal and professional growth.
 The program provides a great opportunity for professionals to counsel and influence the next generation of business leaders.
 Being a mentor provides personal satisfaction as well as the ability to increase the workforce readiness of future recruits.
-Please note: Mentors may not be available every semester of the program due to business requirements.
+Mentors rotate every semester.

 The objectives of the mentor/mentee relationship are to help students: